Trump, Putin Will Discuss Russian Election Meddling

 Donald Trump and Vladimir Putin have agreed to hold their first official summit.
 Although it remains unknown when and where, both sides have confirmed that the meeting will take place.
 Today, as Reuters news agency reported, U.S. National Security Adviser John Bolton shared details about his own meeting with the Russian president.

-Perhaps a key detail Bolton has decided to share with the public is the fact that him and Putin have discussed Russian election meddling.
+Perhaps a key detail Bolton has decided to share with the public is the fact that he and Putin have discussed Russian election meddling.
 However, the issue, so it seems, remains a great reason for concern for John Bolton, who said Putin told him that “there was no meddling by the Russian state.”

 This, according to Bolton, does not mean there was no meddling at all, which is why the POTUS has been briefed on the issue.
 Trump will also speak with Putin about Russia’s election meddling.